GACJ/callingitround/content/_index.md

 Welcome to _Calling It Round_, a publication focused on getting ringers involved in calling and conducting from any bell.

 _Calling It Round_ is aimed at an audience who is familiar with Plain Bob Minor and other common methods, but it doesn't assume you've done _any_ calling before.
+Examples are focused on various stages of Plain Bob as well as a few other common methods, with a few short touches of Grandsire included.
+It is my hope to add supplemental sections for Grandsire as well as Stedman and Erin in the coming months.

 ## Overview